 I'm an active performer at weddings where I perform a wide variety of genres on acoustic violin.
-I have also coached chamber ensembles with the North Carolina Chamber Music Institute and have played in orchestras including the Orchestra at Temple Square and Ballet West.
+I have also coached chamber ensembles with the North Carolina Chamber Music Institute and have played in orchestras including the Orchestra at Temple Square, Ballet West, and Fayetteville Symphony.
 I'm passionate about making music accessible to anyone wherever they are in the world through online teaching.
 Music is a joy which I'm glad to call my career, both as a performer and teacher.

 Apart from music, I enjoy baking, yoga, ballet, and learning languages.
 I am fluent in Italian.

 My teaching philosophy:

 I believe that anyone with a desire to learn the violin can achieve what they envision.
-I align this philosophy with the Suzuki sentiment, "Every child can."
-I would expand that to say in playing music, we all must all be children at heart, willing to learn.
+I align this philosophy with the motto by violin pedagogue Shinichi Suzuki, "Every child can."
+I would expand that to say in playing music, we must all be children at heart, willing to learn.
 A child learns their mother language by ear.
 So, as a teacher of the Suzuki method, I start my beginning students learning by ear as well.
 In this way, proper physical technique of playing the instrument, being well aware of the sound instead of notes on a page, is the focus and foundation.
 Note reading is introduced once the technical foundation is solidified.